-To the Board of Directors: Georgia Wildlife Federation, Inc. 11600 Hazelbrand Rd Covington, Georgia 30014
+To the Board of Directors: Georgia Wildlife Federation, Inc. Covington, Georgia 30014

-We have audited the accompanying Statement of Financial Position of the Georgia Wildlife Federation, Inc. as of September 30, 2012, the related Statements of Activities, Cash Flows, and Functional Expenses for the year then ended.
-These financial statements are the responsibility of the Federation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying statements of financial position of Georgia Wildlife Federation, Inc. (a nonprofit organization) as of September 30, 2014, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.